RafsanQ/awe-chat/README.md

 make createdb
 ```

 You can also use a standalone PostgreSQL database, however you will need to change the database connection url in the link and run the commands on your own.
-The Makefile's command `postgresinit` and `createdb` shows how to configure a PostgreSQL database on docker.
+The Makefile's command `postgresinit` and `createdb` shows how to configure a PostgreSQL database on docker. <br />

 5. After setting up the PostgreSQL database, you wll need to setup the database schema.
 For this you can use the Makefile's command.